leehornsoftwire/DevOps-Course-Starter/README.md

 ## With docker
 ### Setup
-run `docker compose run generate-env` to generate a .env file.
+run `scripts/generate_env.sh` to generate a .env file.

 ### Running the app
 run either